squeezely/php-consistent-hashing/README.md

-**This fork is here, in case the original repositories is going down**
+**This fork is here, in case the original repositories is going down.
+So for now archiving it**

 # php-consistent-hashing
 Multi-probe consistent hashing, using php